Solvable Criterion for the Contextuality of any Prepare-and-Measure Scenario: Presentation of the operationally noncontextual ontological model

-verifies \cref{def:available states,def:available effects} and we claim that it admits a partially contextual model but no classical model.
-To see that it does not admit any classical model, we first note that for all $i=1,\dots,N$, for all $j\in J$,
+satisfies \cref{def:available states,def:available effects} and we claim that it admits a minimal Spekkens noncontextual ontological model but no \vgrSC{classical}\vgr{operationally noncontextual ontological} model.
+To see that it does not admit any \vgrSC{classical}\vgr{operationally noncontextual ontological} model, we first note that for all $i=1,\dots,N$, for all $j\in J$,

-Thus, \cref{prop:ancilla} applies here and implies that since $(\tilde\sets,\tilde\sete)$ does not admit a classical model, also $(\sets,\sete)$ does not admit such a model.
+Thus, \cref{prop:ancilla} applies here and implies that since $(\tilde\sets,\tilde\sete)$ does not admit \vgrSC{a classical}\vgr{an operationally noncontextual ontological} model, also $(\sets,\sete)$ does not admit such a model.